 RSI – the symptoms

 The most obvious early symptom of an RSI is pain when you do a specific movement such as typing or clenching a fist.
 The next severity level of an Repetitive Strain Injury will bring about pain when you do other activities unrelated to what originally caused the RSI.
 Hypersensitivity, numbness, tingling and reduced co-ordination can also be signs of an RSI.

 Why RSIs are hard to treat

 The challenge with an RSI is that it works in a cycle that is hard to break once it has set in.
 The process begins with the tightening of certain muscles around the affected area.
 This in turn then reduces the circulation in this area.
-After this, scar tissue then begins to form in the tendons and muscles that are affected by the RSI.
+After this, scar tissue then begins to form in the tendons and muscles that are affected by the Repetitive Strain Injury.
 This tissue is not as strong as healthy tissue and it commonly restricts the movement in the area.
 This scar tissue is also prone to breaking again and this can cause even more pain than the breakage of the original, stronger tissue.

-Massage is a wonderful way to tackle an RSI.
+Remedial Massage is a wonderful way to tackle an RSI.
 It works to reduce pain and helps to heal the injury by doing the following:

 - Massage reduces the pain caused by tension in the muscles

 - It helps to promote healthy regeneration of tissue and tendons damaged by the RSI

 - It increases motion range by stretching tissue and relaxing tight muscles